Coronation of Henry VIII and Catherine: Coronation

 The night before the coronation, Henry and Catherine slept in the Painted Chamber of the Palace of Westminster beneath a large mural that depicted Edward the Confessor's 1042 coronation, commissioned by Henry III.
-Arriving earlier that day, they enjoyed a banquet and then went to the chapel of St. Stephen for prayer.
+Arriving earlier that day, they enjoyed a banquet and then went to St Stephen's Chapel for prayer.

-The next day, the royal couple left the palace at around eight in the morning and walked through Westminster Hall in the abbey, accompanied by thirty-eight bishops and abbots.
-Cloth merchants supplied 1641 yards of scarlet cloth and 2040 yards of red cloth for the coronation, making the final price of the coronation robes around £1307; the total bill for silks and cloths was £4781; £1749 was spent on Henry and Catherine's robes.
+The next day, the royal couple left the palace at around eight in the morning and walked in procession from Westminster Hall to the abbey, accompanied by thirty-eight bishops and abbots.
+Cloth merchants supplied 1,641 yards of scarlet cloth and 2,040 yards of red cloth for the coronation, making the final price of the coronation robes around £1,307; the total bill for silks and cloths was £4,781; £1,749 was spent on Henry and Catherine's robes.

 The coronation was held on Midsummer: Sunday, 24 June 1509.
-Spectators packed the Abbey for the event.
-Among some of the individuals were Mrs. Anne Luke, the King's nurse, and his former French teacher, Giles Duwes.
-The King's paternal grandmother, Lady Margaret Beaufort, watched proudly in the choir as the presider, Archbishop William Warham, presented King Henry to his subjects.
+Spectators packed the abbey for the event.
+Among some of the individuals were Mrs Anne Luke, the King's nurse, and his former French teacher, Giles Duwes.
+The King's paternal grandmother, Lady Margaret Beaufort, watched proudly in the choir as the presiding cleric, Archbishop William Warham, presented King Henry to his subjects.
 A mass of voices shouted the traditional Latin cry of Vivat, Vivat Rex, which means 'Long Live the King!'.
 Henry swore his coronation oath before the Bishop of London:

 Henry stood up from the Coronation Chair, proceeded to the high altar and was anointed with holy oil nine times (on his palms, chest, back, each shoulder and elbow and his head; each time with the sign of the cross).
 The King was then handed the gold orb and sceptre and St Edward's Crown was lowered onto his head.